mayur11235/Data-Product-Platform-Blueprint/readme.md

 This incremental, business-driven approach minimizes risk and ensures that the migration delivers value at every step.

-## From Data Products to a Knowledge Graph: Unlocking Intelligence
+## From Data Products to Knowledge Graph: Unlocking Intelligence

 Data products are the foundation for building a knowledge graph and unlocking intelligence.
 This process goes beyond simply providing raw data by adding context, knowledge, and relationships.